kord-network/docs/concepts/identity.md

 ### Verification

-The Meta Network SHOULD NOT be opinionated concerning the quality of identity authenticity.
+The META Network SHOULD NOT be opinionated concerning the quality of identity authenticity.
 The role of the network SHOULD BE to present evidence for third parties to evaluate.
 The network COULD however offer some tools to make retrieval and reporting of evidence as clear as possible.

-The Meta Identity metadata items under the *key* subfolder SHOULD be used as reference for network agents to map cryptographic signatures to META-IDentities.
+The META Identity metadata items under the *key* subfolder SHOULD be used as reference for network agents to map cryptographic signatures to META-IDentities.

 ## Security Considerations